anilanar/AAKeyboardManager/README.md

 There are currently two ways to create animators:

-- Create a class that conforms to `AAKeyboardAnimator` and add it to your keyboard manager, see default animator classes in the source for examples.
+- Create a class that conforms to `AAKeyboardAnimator`.

 - Use `addAnimation:` method:

 	```
+	// An example of animating a frame
 	__weak typeof(self) weakSelf = self;
 	[keyboardManager addAnimation: ^(AAKeyboardNotification *notification) {
 	  CGRect frame = weakSelf.myView.frame;